Never miss a release that matters

 TL;DR

-Mocha is migrating to ECMAScript Modules (ESM), improving modern JavaScript compatibility and developer experience.
+Mocha is transitioning to ECMAScript Modules (ESM), removing CommonJS binaries for a more modern JavaScript experience.

 Breaking